my1396/R-Notes/docs/0207-Rmd-Table.md

 ```
 ````

-HTML table, note that need to specify `results="asis"`.
+#### HTML table {-}

+Note that you need to specify `results="asis"`.
+This option tells `knitr` to treat verbatim code blocks "as is."
+Otherwise, instead of your table, you will see the raw html or latex code.

 - `*`'s do not show properly, need to specify as footnote manually.